Tyler-olznoi/HTML-Tutorial-Olznoi/HTML-How-To.md

 ##### HTML Paragraph Tags

 Paragraph tags are simple to use in your HTML file.
 These tags can simply be defined as _p_ and will seperate your content into a seperate block of text.
-Below is can example of how paragraphs are typed in HTML.
+Below is an example of how paragraphs are typed in HTML.

 <img width="375" alt="Screen Shot 2022-11-29 at 4 14 48 PM" src="https://user-images.githubusercontent.com/70455640/204660069-3d894b2c-b640-4727-ad01-33de2e42c245.png">